Pers8/obsidian-files/TOK Exhibition.md

-Throughout history, humans have sought knowledge to better understand the world and our place in it.
-However, not all knowledge is created equal.
-This exhibition explores the question of whether some types of knowledge are more useful than others.
-Specifically, we will examine the utility of knowledge gained through scientific inquiry, artistic expression, and historical analysis, as represented by the objects of a microscope, the work of art "Starry Night" by van Gogh, and a historical artifact that is a diary from a soldier in World War II.
+In TOK, knowledge is often defined as justified true belief.
+This exhibition explores the question: “Are some types of knowledge more useful than others?”
+To investigate this, we will examine three objects: “Starry Night” by Vincent Van Gogh, a smartphone, and the world map.
+These objects represent different types of knowledge: artistic, technological, and geographical, respectively.
+“Starry Night” embodies emotional and symbolic knowledge, the smartphone symbolizes practical and technological knowledge, and the world map represents geographical and cultural knowledge.
+The connection between these objects lies in their ability to convey knowledge that is useful in different contexts.
+This exhibition aims to delve into the complexities of these types of knowledge, their usefulness, and how they interact with each other in our daily lives.
+Through this exploration, we hope to shed light on the multifaceted nature of knowledge and its utility.

 **Object 1:** *Van Gogh "Starry Night" painting*